Joynrui/computer-synchronization-file/study notes/Web Frameworks.md

-#### Inheritance Mapping
+#### H1.7 Inheritance Mapping

 We can map the inheritance hierarchy classes with the table of the database.
 There are three inheritance mapping strategies defined in the hibernate:

-1. Table Per Hierarchy
+##### Table Per Hierarchy

 In table per hierarchy mapping, single table is required to map the whole hierarchy, an extra column (known as discriminator column) is added to identify the class.
-But nullable values are stored in the table .
+But nullable values are stored in the table.

-2. Table Per Concrete class

-In case of table per concrete class, tables are created as per class.
-But duplicate column is added in subclass tables.

-3. Table Per Subclass

-In this strategy, tables are created as per class but related by foreign key.
-So there are no duplicate columns.

-1. Table Per Hierarchy
+###### TPH with xml file

-Hierarchy structure use <subclass> to implement.
+Hierarchy structure use `<subclass>` to implement.
 One xml file record all of the Hierarchy class include parent class and subclasses.

 It is mainly used to distinguish the record.
 To specify this, **discriminator** subelement of class must be specified.